WandThe Magic Wand and Other Operators

 format "'[' '\forall' '/ ' x1 .. xn , '/ ' H ']'").

-To follow through the rest of this chapter, it suffices to have in mind the introduction and elimination rules for hforall.
+To follow the rest of this chapter, it suffices to have in mind the introduction and elimination rules for hforall.

 Lemma hforall_intro : A (J:Ahprop) h,